 There are many differences between flexible and traditional rigid solar panels.
 The main difference is that the flexible option is better suited for mobile or temporary applications, and rigid panels are best for permanent solar installations designed for long-term use.

 The main reason that flexible panels are better suited for mobile applications and rigid ones are better for fixed long-term solar use has to do with how they are installed.

 Rigid solar panels are heavy and more expensive.
 They also have more electricity generation potential.
-Typically, solar cells are encased in glass and aluminium.
+Typically, the solar cells are encased in glass and aluminum.
 Rigid panels almost always require an additional mounting bracket system for installation that their flexible counterparts do not.

 Flexible panels, on the other hand, are lightweight, inexpensive, and can be installed using industrial adhesives or VHB tapes.
 A flexible solar panel installation can typically be done DIY-style, whereas rigid encasements may require a professional installer.

 Here are some additional differences between flexible and rigid options.

 - Efficiency: Although rigid solar panels are more expensive, they also often come with much higher rated power output than flexible options.
 It’s also crucial to remember that solar panel efficiency can vary depending on the manufacturer.
 Typically, rigid panels are better at converting the sun’s energy into usable electricity.

 - Lifespan: Both flexible and rigid panels are designed to last a long time; however, rigid encasements can come with a life span of up to 40+ years, whereas flexible solar encasements typically last closer to 15 to 20 years.

 - Bendability: Another difference between flexible and rigid solar panels is the bendability of flexible encasements.
 Rigid encasements require more space in flat, wide-open spaces like the roof of a house, whereas a flexible product can bend and shape to be installed on curved surfaces like the overhang of an RV or the awning of a pop-up camper.